f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/live-update/Readme.md

 +-----------------------------------------------+-----------------------+----------------------+
 ```

-### 4.2 Push Report
+### 4.2 Push Updates Report

-Run the following command to generate the update report in the first CLI:
+Run the following command to view the report:

 ```bash
 cat push-updates-report.txt